The Cyril and Eve Jumbo Charitable Trust

 1. Long-term relationship potential: The trust “seeks to establish a relationship with the charities it supports, developing an ongoing working relationship over a timescale 3-5 years.”
 First-time applicants should demonstrate potential for sustained partnership rather than seeking one-off funding.

-1. Revenue over capital: As the trust states capital projects are “less favoured,” applications should focus on program/revenue funding rather than building or equipment costs.
+1. Revenue over capital: As the trust states capital projects are “less favoured,” applications should focus on programme/revenue funding rather than building or equipment costs.

 1. Connection to trustees or colleagues: Since grants are awarded to “charities and causes which are known to the trustees or have been recommended to them by colleagues,” having a connection to someone known to the trust significantly enhances prospects.

-1. Hope and possibility: The trust is motivated by these values and seeks to support programs that promote social gathering, community interaction, and belonging.
+1. Hope and possibility: The trust is motivated by these values and seeks to support programmes that promote social gathering, community interaction, and belonging.

 Key Takeaways for Grant Writers